Distance From Vancouver to Trailhead:

 crossing (there are a total of three crossings) on a fairly wide log

 seen above a fallen tree.

-Radium Lake Trail British Columbia Canada
+Radium Lake Trail - Hiking in British Columbia Canada

-11. Nice view from the log.
+11. A fine view from the log.

 12. There are some roots on the path.

-Radium Lake Trail BC Canada
+Radium Lake Trail Hiking BC Canada

 13. And here is another creek crossing.